 Hey, everyone - I’m Howard Pinsky - and today we’re going to take a look at creating fun and styled page indicators that you can use within your onboarding experiences.

-Here are a few screens that I built out during an Adobe Live stream, and I may want to add visual indicators to let users know which step they’re currently on, and how many there are.
-Starting off with the inactive dots, the Ellipse tool can be used to create a perfect circle, then I’ll pull a color from the design, like this pink, then pull the opacity back a touch to create an inactive feel.
+Here are a few screens that I built out during an Adobe Live stream and I may want to add visual indicators to let users know which step they’re currently on and how many there are.
+Starting off with the inactive dots, the Ellipse tool can be used to create a perfect circle, then I’ll pull a colour from the design, like this pink, then pull the opacity back a touch to create an inactive feel.

 Now, a decision needs to be made.
 If you simply want the ellipse to move to its next location, you can pop these elements on each screen and shift the active dot over, but since we want to add a touch of fun to the interaction, let’s move on.

 As you saw in the preview, when the transition takes place, the active indicator briefly expands then contracts into place.
 To accomplish this, we need to get creative with masks.
 Here’s what we’re going to do.